jaredmdunn/wherever-we-go/02_characters/03_stress-and-willpower.md

 Stress doesn’t stick around forever.
 You can clear it by taking time to rest, focus, or connect with others.

 Clearing stress is typically done as part of a **montage action**:
-- Describe how your character releases tension—resting, meditating, laughing with friends, working on a craft, sparring, or otherwise centering themselves.
+- Describe how your character releases tension-resting, meditating, laughing with friends, working on a craft, sparring, or otherwise centering themselves.
 - Roll an appropriate skill (common choices include **Connection** to bond with others and **Insight** for quiet reflection).
 - Clear a number of stress dice equal to **edges rolled + 1**.